PipedreamHQ/pipedream/docs/docs/troubleshooting/README.md

 If you're still seeing the issue after trying these steps, please reach out in [the community](https://pipedream.com/support).

-## Why am I seeing more than one invocation charged each time my workflow runs?

-Pipedream counts an **invocation** each time a workflow or event source is triggered by an incoming event.

-If an event emitted by an event source triggers a single workflow, that will count as **two** invocations: one for the source, and one for the workflow.
-In other words, source and workflow execution is distinct: each counts invocations on its own.

-Your workflow's [memory settings](/workflows/settings/#memory) also impact the number of invocations you're charged for each workflow execution.
-[Read more here](/pricing/#how-does-workflow-memory-affect-billable-invocations).

-To see your invocations broken out by resource, visit [https://pipedream.com/settings/billing?invocationsByResource=1](https://pipedream.com/settings/billing?invocationsByResource=1).
-This will show you the invocations charged for your workflow, event source, or other resources.

 ## Why is my trigger not emitting events?

 Most Pipedream sources fall into one of two categories: webhook-based or timer-based.